How to Give and Receive Feedback

 3 Be Helpful

 When criticising, don’t simply point out the negatives.
 Expand.
-Provide direction, gives suggestions and ideas for the future.
+Provide direction, give suggestions and ideas for the future.
 Say things like ‘what I want to see more of’, or ‘a way to improve could be’.

-In my old agency we used to call these ‘how to’s’ (H2s) ie ‘I’ve got a couple of how to’s for you’.
+In my old agency, we used to call these ‘how to’s’ (H2s) ie ‘I’ve got a couple of how to’s for you’.
 Sounds clumsy, but it works.

 4 Be Honest

 People can tell when you’re being disingenuous unless you’re a great actor.
-Pretending that something was great, when it wasn’t is short-lived and dangerous.
+Pretending that something was great when it wasn’t is short-lived and dangerous.
 Equally, failing to point out areas for development does the person no favours.
 It’ll store up trouble later.

 How to Receive Feedback